Unknown Date: Joan's former houseman, Charles Grant, completes his unpublished manuscript for his memoir about Joan

 October 30: Christina Crawford appears on "The Today Show" on NBC to discuss her book "Mommie Dearest."

-November: "Joan Crawford: A Biography", written by columnist Bob Thomas, is published by Simon & Schuster.
+November: Bob Thomas' "Joan Crawford: A Biography" is published by Simon & Schuster.

 The original working title of Thomas' biography was "Joan Crawford: The Dark Side of A Star".

 November 11: Christina Crawford appears on "The Tomorrow Show" on NBC to discuss her book "Mommie Dearest."

 November 27: A letter Joan had written to Judy Garland sells for $750.00 in an auction of Garland's possessions in Beverly Hills, California by Garland's former husband, Sid Luft.

 December 18: Joan biographer, Bob Thomas, appears on "The Today Show" on NBC to discuss his book "Joan Crawford, A Biography".